Collective-work/Automated-release-notes/README.md

 ```
 App:
-[Setting] Allow collectives to change the roles of their members
+[Setting] Allow collectives to change the roles of their members - E-3300
-[Opportunity] Allow collectives to answer questions to better respond to a project opportunity
+[Opportunity] Allow collectives to answer questions to better respond to a project opportunit - E-3301

 Admin:
-[Forest Admin] Add a button to check if IBAN is valid
+[Forest Admin] Add a button to check if IBAN is valid - E-3302
-[Email] Send emails by the push of a button to users that need to fill a KYC
+[Email] Send emails by the push of a button to users that need to fill a KYC - E-3303

 Bug:
 [UI] Fix side panel not closing on Safari - E-3304